SynthAgent: Adapting Web Agents with Synthetic Supervision: Method

 \subsection{Task Synthesis}

-Following OS-Genesis~\citep{sun2025osgenesisautomatingguiagent}, we explore the environment to synthesize diverse tasks.
-It collects interaction triplets $(o_t,a_t,o_{t+1})$ by executing an action $a_t$ on a randomly selected element of the current page observation $o_t$, resulting in a new webpage $o_{t+1}$.
-Then, it prompts an LLM to propose high-level tasks based on each triplet.
-However, such random exploration can lead to redundant interactions and limited task diversity.

-To address this issue, we propose categorized exploration to systematically cover different types of web elements and interactions.
-Specifically, at each visited page $o_t$ with element set containing text, images, inputs, buttons, links and etc., we classify elements into several categories (e.g., Account Management, Search \& Filters, Shopping Content and etc. for a shopping webpage) based on their functional intention.
-This partition is enabled by prompting an LLM with the page structure and simple heuristics such as element role and name.
-From each category we uniformly sample up to $2$ unvisited elements to interact with, which can then yield a batch of interaction triplets.
-We also maintain a URL pool to record newly discovered pages, for resuming exploration to deeper pages later.
+A key challenge in task synthesis is achieving both diversity (covering different functionalities) and feasibility (avoiding hallucinated goals).
+Prior work explores environments via random interactions~\citep{sun2025osgenesisautomatingguiagent}, which often revisits redundant elements and leaves important functional regions underexplored.
+We address this through categorized exploration, which turns raw interface exploration into a function-aware coverage problem: instead of sampling individual elements uniformly, we first group interactive elements by their semantic roles and then explore across these groups.
+Specifically, at each visited page $o_t$, we classify interactive elements (buttons, inputs, links, etc.) with their names and roles into functional categories (e.g., Account Management, Search \& Filters, Shopping Content) by prompting an LLM with the page structure.
+From each category, we uniformly sample up to $2$ unvisited elements to interact with, collecting interaction triplets $(o_t,a_t,o_{t+1})$ where $a_t$ is the corresponding action for the sampled element and $o_{t+1}$ is the resulting page.
+The per-category sampling budget prevents a single dense page region from dominating exploration, while the unvisited-element constraint encourages broader coverage.
+We also maintain a URL pool to track discovered pages for deeper exploration.

-For each collected triplet $(o_t,a_t,o_{t+1})$, we prompt the LLM to propose a high-level task $\tau$ describing user's intention that (1) is achievable from $o_t$ by plausible multi-step interactions and (2) is highly possible to be completed in $o_{t+1}$ or subsequent pages.
-The LLM is requested to imagine a broader objective that requires multiple steps to accomplish, where the single action $a_t$ is just one step towards the goal.
-These synthesized tasks are thus more environment-aware and diverse, covering various categories and depths of target website.
+For each triplet, we prompt the LLM to propose a high-level task $\tau$ that (1) is achievable from $o_t$ through multi-step interactions and (2) is likely completable in $o_{t+1}$ or subsequent pages.
+Rather than describing the observed action in isolation, the LLM imagines a broader objective where $a_t$ is one grounded step toward the goal.
+This design links task generation to concrete interface transitions while still allowing multi-step task diversity.
+Statistics show our exploration yields an average of $6$ functional categories per page with stable granularity across websites, as shown in Table~\ref{tab:cat_stats}.